type0-1/myshell-ca216/manual/readme.md

 * *System Variables*: These variables are pre-defined in your system and display information about the corresponding environment variable. `HOME`, `PWD`, `SHELL` etc.

-* *User Variables*: These variables are defined by the user.

 - For example, when you run myshell, your user name associated with the device running myshell is displayed to you in the command-line prompt.
-This was achieved by retrieving the `USER` environment variable and displaying it.
+This was achieved by retrieving the pre-defined system variable `USER` and displaying it.

+* *User Variables*: These variables are defined by the user, which can also be customized according to your preferences/requirements.
+As they are user variables, they usually store user-specific information and/or settings that can have a varying level of impact with the behaviours of programs and the environment.

 ## *INPUT/OUTPUT REDIRECTION*